odewahn/docker-at-oreilly/readme.md

 * Exploring Docker to help us make new kinds of media products

-# How do we respond to demand for iPython Notebooks
+# How do we respond to demand for IPython Notebooks

 <video autoplay="true" loop="true" muted="true" width="720"><source src="https://s3.amazonaws.com/orm-atlas-media/ipynb.webm" type="video/webm"> <source src="https://s3.amazonaws.com/orm-atlas-media/ipynb.mp4" type="video/mp4"> Your browser does not support the video tag.</video>

-* [iPython Notebooks](http://ipython.org/notebook.html) are becoming the defacto tool in the scientific and big data science communities
+* [IPython Notebooks](http://ipython.org/notebook.html) are becoming the defacto tool in the scientific and big data science communities
 * Provides authoring and execution environment for text, math, and arbitrary code (Python, Julia, R, and Ruby)
 * Strong demand among our authors to support this format
 * Plus, it's awesome